-The Society of Saint Vincent de Paul provides material help (non-perishable food, clothes, accessories, furniture) to more than 350 000 people who are in need on a yearly basis.
-Our volunteers seek people in need, wherever they live – in their homes, on the street, in shelters, in hospital or in prison; the Society also provides assistance to refugees and immigrants, and to northern communities.
+The Society of Saint Vincent de Paul provides material help (non-perishable food, clothes, accessories, furniture) to more than 350,000 people who are in need each year.
+Our volunteers seek people in need, wherever they live – in their homes, on the street, in shelters, in hospitals, or in prison.
+The Society also provides assistance to refugees and immigrants, and to northern communities.

 The activity of the SSVP is always based on love of neighbour in the local community.
 Volunteers work in their own area, and respond to local needs.
 This means that the Society’s work around the world is extremely varied: health, agriculture, education, housing, employment support, help for elderly, disabled, isolated or excluded people, and more.
 Funded by donations, it also provides emergency assistance and rehabilitation for victims of natural or humanitarian disasters, and finances development projects.

 - Home visits